pietervdvn/MapComplete/Docs/Layers/indoors.md

-This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets&fee=yes`
+This tagrendering is only visible in the popup if the following condition is met: `amenity=toilets &fee=yes`

 This tagrendering has labels  `relevant-questions`